AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/engagement-dashboard.md

 ### Engagement {#engagement}

-This interface provides an overview of the live session's performance of an event.
+Provides an overview of the live session's performance of an event.
 The overview includes key metrics, engagement over time, and participant interactions.
 It helps organizers evaluate the event's success and identify areas for improvement.

-From the left panel, select Engagement to view the live session's performance.
-Select Engagement summary (PDF) to download the performance summary of the live session.
-The overview is classified into different sections.
+From the left panel, select **[!UICONTROL Engagement]** to view the live session's performance. **[!UICONTROL Click Engagement summary (PDF)]** to download the performance summary of the live session.
+The overview provides data in different sections.

 SCREENSHOT

 **Key metrics**

-View the number of registrations, attendees, and engagement in the live session from Key metrics.
+View the number of registrations, attendees, and engagement in the live session.

 SCREENSHOT